25

 Tipping

 Tipping is not compulsory or expected in Finland.
-It is acceptable to leave tip if you are happy with the service and tips are appreciated throughout the service sector, but service charge is always included in the total price of the service you order.
+However, it is acceptable to leave tip if you are happy with the service and tips are appreciated throughout the service sector, but service charge is always included in the total price of the service you order.

 • Tap water in Finland is of high quality and it is safe to drink it.
 Tap water is commonly served also in cafes and restaurants.
 Instead of buying bottled water from grocery stores you can simply just fill your own water bottle with tap water!

-• Looking forward to tasting some Finnish flavors?
+• Looking forward to diving into Finnish cuisine and tasting some Finnish flavors?
 Try these!

 Salmon soup at the Market Square is a perfect lunch!
 You could also try fried vendance.

 Reindeer and venison play their part in the Finnish cuisine.
-You might even find bear meat in some restaurants.
+You might even find bear meat on the menu in some restaurants.

 Coffee & cinnamon roll